SystemsApproach/book/preface.rst

   side-effect of this discussion is to foster an appreciation for the Internet’s continuous evolution, and the opportunity for innovation this represents.

+- We distill the important principles of network design in a series of *Key Takeaways* throughout the book.
+Each takeaway is a concise statement of either a general system design rule or a central networking concept, drawing on the examples presented in the surrounding text.
+In effect, these takeaways are the high-level "learning objectives" for the book.

 More specifically, the 6th Edition includes the following major changes: